Balance of payments, UK: January to March 2026

 We therefore advise caution when interpreting and drawing conclusions from these statistics.
 Our Impact of trade in goods data collection changes on UK trade statistics: summary of adjustments and the structural break from 2021 article provides more detail.

-International Trade in Services estimates
+International trade in services estimates

-From September 2025 until early 2027, International Trade in Services (ITIS) data (which accounts for approximately 50% of total trade in services) will be processed once each quarterly period.
-During this period, the data will be based on a robust survey response rate of approximately 60% to 70%.
+From September 2025 until early 2027, International Trade in Services Survey (ITIS) data, which account for approximately 50% of total trade in services, are being processed once per quarter.
+During this period, the data are based on a survey response rate of approximately 60% to 70%.
+This enables more focus on improving processing systems and ensuring methods and quality in the future.

 Quality and methodology